rednafi/rednafi.com/content/go/gateway_pattern.md

 high-level `order` package.

 `order` will communicate with `external` via a common interface.
-This is how we satisfy the _both should depend on abstractions_ part of the ethos.
+This is how we satisfy the _"both should depend on abstractions"_ part of the ethos.

 Our app layout looks like this: